datajoint/datajoint-elements/DesignPrinciples.md

 Instead, all required classes and functions  must be defined in a "linking module" and passed to the module's `activate` function.

-For instance, the [`element_calcium_imaging.scan`](https://github.com/datajoint/element-calcium-imaging/blob/main/element_calcium_imaging/scan.py) module receives its required functions from the linking module passed into the module's `actiate` function.
+For instance, the [`element_calcium_imaging.scan`](https://github.com/datajoint/element-calcium-imaging/blob/main/element_calcium_imaging/scan.py) module receives its required functions from the linking module passed into the module's `activate` function.
 See the [corresponding workflow](https://github.com/datajoint/workflow-calcium-imaging/blob/main/workflow_calcium_imaging/pipeline.py) for an example of how the linking module is passed into the Element's module.